Klonopin Addiction: Symptoms, Causes, Effects and Treatment

 However, this mechanism of action can also lead to sedation, muscle relaxation, and cognitive impairment when taken in excessive doses or for extended periods, which are factors contributing to its potential for addiction and dependence when not used as prescribed.

-Why Is Klonopin Addictive?
+What Is Klonopin Addiction?

 Klonopin Addiction Signs And Symptoms